-The Seahorse operates transportation service by RORO Passenger transport (ROPAX) to support the demand for goods transshipment and passenger transportation between the East coast and west region continually to the south which are the west regions with economic growth.
-The Seahorse has developed ROPAX service having security, professionalism, technological vessels and advantage in respect of time and service cost comparing to transportation by land of the same route.
+The Seahorse operates transportation service by RORO Passenger transport (ROPAX) to support the demand for goods transshipment and passenger transportation between the East coast and west region continually to the south which are the west regions service having security, professionalism, technological vessels and advantage in respect of time and service cost comparing to transportation by land of the same route.
 The vessels also have facilities.
 Refrigerated container plug service is also provided.
 Moreover, there are service areas in the origin terminal and the destination terminal to facilitate the passengers before docking.
 The sevice is provided between Chonburi Province (Sattahip Commercial Port, Sattahip District) and west region in Prachuap Khiri Khan Province (Prachuap Port, Bang Saphan District) and the south at Songkhla Province.